Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-I am a soup person, in fact, I call it my first love.
-Starting in the fall, and all the way through spring, I am constantly making soups.
-If you share the same passion for soup, then definitely check out my Mulligatawny or Minestrone.
+I’ve always said that soup is my first love.
+Starting in the fall and through spring, I am constantly making soups.
+If you share the same passion for soup, check out my Mulligatawny or Minestrone.

 Beef and Barley Soup

-Beef and barley is a fantastic hearty soup jam-packed with meat, root veggies, and barley.
-It is a derivative of scotch broth which is classically made with lamb, and in some cases is all vegetarian, instead of beef.
-Beef and barley have been around since the 18th century and essentially was created based on the availability of a product, like many recipes that come from that era.
+Beef and barley soup is a fantastic hearty soup jam-packed with meat, root veggies, and barley.
+It is a derivative of scotch broth, which is classically made with lamb and, in some cases, is all vegetarian instead of beef.
+Beef and barley have been around since the 18th century and essentially were created based on product availability, like many recipes from that era.

 cooking bacon until crisp in a pot

-Next, add in the cubed beef and cook until lightly browned and cooked throughout, and then also, set aside.
+Next, add the cubed beef and cook until lightly browned and cooked throughout, over medium-high heat, then set it aside.
+It’s good to try and get some Maillard on the beef for more flavor in the soup.

 browning cubed beef in a large pot

-Pour in a bit of olive oil if there is not enough rendered meat fat in the pot and completely caramelize the onions and leeks until well browned about 30-35 minutes.
+Pour in a bit of olive oil if there is not enough rendered meat fat in the pot, and completely caramelize the onions and leeks until well browned while occasionally stirring over low to medium heat, which takes about 30-35 minutes.

 caramelized onions in a large pot

-Stir in the garlic and cook for 1 to 2 minutes and then add in the cooked beef, bacon, prepared root vegetables, bay leaves, and beef stock and cook on low heat for 60 minutes or until the beef and vegetables are tender.
+Stir in the garlic and cook for 1 to 2 minutes or until fragrant.
+Then, add in the cooked beef, bacon, prepared root vegetables, bay leaves, and beef stock.
+Cook on low heat for 60 minutes or until the meat and vegetables are tender.
+If you are using dry herbs, this is when you will add them in.

 beef and barley soup in a pot